pablodecm/paper-inferno/paper/paper.md

 Additionally, once the summary statistic has been learnt the likelihood can be trivially constructed and used for classical or Bayesian inference without a dedicated calibration step.
-Furthermore, the approach presented in this work can also be extended as done by Baldi et al.
+Furthermore, the approach presented in this work can also be extended, as done by Baldi et al.
 [@baldi2016parameterized] by a subset of the inference parameters to obtain a parametrised family of summary statistics with a single model.